wagnar-woofbrok/ansible-docker-pihole/README.md

 [UFW BLOCK] IN= OUT=eth0 SRC=192.168.1.111 DST=1.2.3.4 ...
 PROTO=UDP SPT=53335 DPT=443 LEN=612
 ```

 For reference, `SPT` is "source port" and `DPT` is "destination port" for the (blocked) outgoing DNS resolution packet attempt.
 This means the containers/services are working but the firewall won't let the DNS requests go, so check your relay-server configurations and make sure you have UFW rules for allowing outgoing connections to relay servers.
-Alternatively, you can simply disable the UFW firewall on the PiHole host (`$ sudo ufw disable`), but this is bad security!
-Gotta watch out for hacker bois on the internets and yo LANs.
+Alternatively, you can either:

+1. simply disable the UFW firewall on the PiHole host `$ sudo ufw disable`, but this is bad security, or
+2. allow outgoing connections in general (strongly suggest you don't allow incoming generally though) with the command `$ sudo ufw allow incoming`

+Generally, the stricter your UFW rules, the better your firewall security, but the more likely you might have an issue if IP addresses change, but security and convenience are always a trade off.

 ## Thanks and Contributions